avaneev/biteopt/README.md

 computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

-This method uses the same self-optimization technique as the BiteOpt method.
+This method uses the same self-optimization technique as BiteOpt.

 ## NMSeqOpt ##